Australian cricket team in the West Indies in 1983–84: Australia vs Windward Islands

-Australia then drew a tour game against Windward Islands in which Steve Smith scored another century.
-David Hookes took three wickets with his off spin.
+Australia went to St Lucia and played against Windward Islands.
+Hogg, Lawson and Phillips were rested.
+Australia batted first and Steve Smith scored 127 of 167 deliveries, taking part in a 122 run opening stand in 103 minutes with Greg Matthews (54); the total was 362.
+Hughes was dropped on 5 and 9 but only made 22.

+Windward Islands made 337 in response, Hookes taking 3-114.
+The innings was highlighted by the antics of local batter Linton Lewis.
+Australia made 6-344 in their second innings (Jones 95, Hookes 74) before declaring.
+Dean Jones opened after Greg Matthews was injured.
+Windward Island were 3-190 when the game ended.

 3rd ODI

 Further centuries from Desmond Haynes saw the West Indies comfortably win the third and fourth one day internationals.

 4th ODI

 Fifth Test

 For the fifth test, Australia tried to bolster the bowling by using Greg Matthews as a fifth bowler and playing Phillips as a wicketkeeper again.
 It did not work and the West Indies won by ten wickets.
 Steve Smith was injured and could not bat in Australia's second innings.